 - containers, including plastic bags and cardboard boxes

 - large amounts of data, including electronic data and emails

 A hoarding disorder can be a sign of underlying conditions such as:

 A hoarding disorder can be a problem for several reasons:

-- It can take over your life, making it very difficult for them to get around their house.
+- It can take over your life, making it very difficult for you to get around your house.